frederic-perez/AmE-dictionary/data/dictionary.md

 __Jacquerie__ _n_
 __Jacques__ _n_ :four::hammer: _The onslaught of the Jacques._
 __jade__ _v_ :nine: (jaded) To exhaust or make exhausted from work or use. _Easily jaded eyes._ _Jaded gamer._ _A jaded job seeker._
-__jaded__ _adj_ :five: No longer enthusiastic or excited about things, especially because you have been disappointed by your many experiences of them. _A jaded traveler._
+__jaded__ _adj_ :six: No longer enthusiastic or excited about things, especially because you have been disappointed by your many experiences of them. _A jaded traveler._
 __Jag__ _n_ _informal_ A Jaguar car: often understood as a symbol of affluence.
 __jagged__ _adj_ :two::hammer:
 __jagging__